Dogs for Cures

 3) Improving the medical service dog industry through scientific research to validate the benefits of medical service dogs and to establish best practices in the training of medical service dogs and their owners/patient partners.

-As many as 5 million Americans have diseases that could benefit from the assistance of a medical service dog.
+As many as 5 million Americans have diseases that could benefit from the assistance of a trained medical service dog.
 Over a million patients with type 1 diabetes still do not have accurate glucose monitoring and maintenance, especially at night while they are asleep.

 As we undertake this work we will promote awareness of the use of diabetic alert and other medical service dogs to help improve health and prevent medical complications.
 We will also increase awareness of ADA regulations for medical service dogs in schools and businesses, and provide ongoing consultation and additional training to ensure the diabetic alerts service dog/patient team succeed as medical conditions change.